-- 1.Market Goat date of birth must be after December 1 of the previous year - 2.Market goats must be carrying all milk teeth in normal positions. - 3.
-Goats must be shorn slick with a maximum of 1/4" of hair for the show and before the animal is weighed in at the Park County Fair.
-Animals must not show any indication of blocking and must be slick shorn to the skin above the knee and hock joints, excluding the tail switch. - 4.
-All Market goats will be required to have horns tipped to the diameter of a dime, no sharp points allowed.
-All Dairy goats must be dis-budded.
+- 4. All Market goats will be required to have horns tipped to the diameter of a dime, no sharp points allowed.
+All Dairy goats must follow breed standard requirements.
 Removal of horns is not allowed on fairgrounds. - 5.
-All sexually intact Goats must have flock identification ear tags for Scrapies that list their flock of origin.
-See the Colorado Department of Agriculture Fact Sheet at their website, www.colorado.gov/ag. - 6.2.
+All sexually intact Goats must have flock identification ear tags or tattoos for Scrapies that list their flock of origin.
+See the Colorado Department of Agriculture Fact Sheet at their website, www.colorado.gov/ag. - Dairy Goat show utilizes ADGA rules.
+Any Doe 24 months of age or over that has never freshened shall not be shown - 7.
 All entries must meet all General Fair Rules and Regulations, 4-H Show Rules and Regulations, and 4-H Livestock Auction Rules and Regulations

-Section 13A - Breeding Classes:
+Section 13A - Dairy Classes:

-- 1. Junior Dairy Does dry does

-- 2. Senior Dairy Does does in milk
+- 1. Junior Dairy Does dry does-Under 24 months of age. - 2.
+Senior Dairy Does does in milk-Any doe that has ever freshened or that is being milked regularly.

-- 3. Market Breeding

-Section 13B - Market Classes:
+Section 13B - Breeding Market Classes: